+As noted above, the investment assets of the NGF have fallen below the minimum amount.
 When the size of the NGF falls below the minimum amount, SEGC has a number of measures at its disposal including discretion to levy any market operator of a financial market to which the NGF compensation scheme applies, or its market participants.
 The legislation provides a cap on the amount of any levy.
+The SEGC Board has not determined a levy in the 2018/2019 financial year.
+This is because SEGC expects the NGF will receive recoveries in relation to the liquidation of BBY against certain claims paid which will assist to return the assets of the Fund to the minimum amount.
+In addition, as noted above, there has been progress on a proposal to introduce certain caps on claims on the NGF which would affect the amount required to be held in the NGF.

-The SEGC Board is in the process of a review of the minimum amount.
-This includes a triennial actuarial report with respect to the minimum amount.
-The SEGC Board continues to review its capital management plan and will monitor the minimum amount, the amount in the fund and its tolerance limits in light of this review.
+During the 2018/2019 financial year the SEGC Board completed a review of the minimum amount.
+This included a triennial actuarial report with respect to the minimum amount.
+The SEGC Board resolved not to change the minimum amount at this time in accordance with its capital management plan and in light of the abovementioned progress on capping of claims.
+The SEGC Board continues to review its capital management plan and will monitor the minimum amount, the amount in the Fund and its tolerance limits in light of this review.